What is a VIN or Chassis Number?

 What Is a Vehicle Identification Number (VIN)?

-Each VIN is permanently linked to that specific vehicle and is logged in important official records, including:
+Each VIN is permanently linked to a specific vehicle and recorded across a range of official systems and databases, including:

 VIN Format and Key Details